Your work is to discover your work and then with all your heart to give yourself to it. – Buddha

 Researching Your Career Prospects

-To begin with, ask yourself these fundamentally important questions that will help you to think more critically about your career prospects and options:
+To begin with, ask yourself these crucial questions that will help you to think more critically about your career prospects and options:

 Do I see myself carving out a new career path?